ToniWonKanobi/theoveranalyzed.net/posts/2016/3/14/overcast-25-a-great-update-but-i-miss-concourse.md

 I've been wanting this for a while.
 I frequently drive around with my iPhone in the cupholder.
 I point the speaker toward the bottom of the cupholder, which tends to amplify the sound from the phone.[^3]

+I tested this for about five minutes today, windows rolled-down, and while the difference isn't night and day, it's certainly a noticeable improvement.

 ***

 All in all, Overcast 2.5 is a solid update.
 I just hope Marco adds an option to use Concourse for the new Dark Theme---San Francisco is way too unopinionated for such an opinionated app.